loz-hurst/cpp-finance-materials-new/README.md

 ## Source code

-The code, including (but not limited to) the document mark-up, source code samples and templates for this course are licenced under the GPLv3 (or later) and the following terms apply:
+The code, including (but not limited to) the document mark-up, source code samples and templates for this course are licensed under the GPLv3 (or later) and the following terms apply:

 This file is part of C++ for Finance.